phoenixframework/phoenix_site/posts/blog--sending-email-with-smtp.markdown

 ```

 We can also deliver emails asyncronously in the background rather than waiting
-for the email to be be sent.
+for the email to be sent.

 ```elixir
 MyApp.Email.welcome_text_email("us@example.com") |> MyApp.Mailer.deliver_later